gokul704/HRMS-backend/HRMS_WEB_ROUTES.md

 ## 🌐 Web Interface Overview

-The HRMS system provides a comprehensive web interface built with Laravel Blade templates and Bootstrap 5.
+The StaffIQ system provides a comprehensive web interface built with Laravel Blade templates and Bootstrap 5.
 The interface includes:

 - **Modern, responsive design** with gradient backgrounds and clean UI
 - **Role-based navigation** that adapts to user permissions